France Biking: Burgundy & Loire Valley

 - Physical intensity: 3 out of 5

-- Tour the Château de Chenonceau—the famous “Ladies Château”—before pedaling just over 13 miles to Amboise.
+- Tour the Château de Chenonceau—the famous “Ladies Château”—before setting out on your ride toward Amboise.

 - Explore Amboise’s charming streets and get lunch on your own during free time.